xXAlmondddDXx/SmartDoorLock_Code/README.md

 Alarm - Piezobuzzer

-The main code of the project is the "Smart_Door_Lock_Fingerprint", kindly access it for an overview.
+The main code of the project is the 'Smart_Door_Lock_Fingerprint/Smart_Door_Lock_Fingerprint.ino', kindly access it for an overview.
 The other file will be the sub-functions which has been embedded into the main code.

 I hope you like the project.
 Thank You!